Values & Principles

 Governance & Accountability

 Values without enforcement are aspirations.
-The Tractatus Framework implements these values through architectural governance:
+The Tractatus Framework implements them.

 Strategic Review Protocol